C# 8: Nullable Reference Types

 #The case of var type

 In C#, you can use var to declare a variable without specifying its type.
 The compiler will infer it automatically based on the right expression.
-When nullable reference types are enabled, the compiler always consider the type is nullable.
+When nullable reference types are enabled, the compiler always considers the type is nullable.
 However, its flow analysis does understand that the value is not null when you assign the value with a non-null value.

 C#